lucasx/WallpaperCrop/README.md

 ## Functionality so far
 -Controls window to manipulate the image; Preview window to view full-size image

--Choose image using the Choose Image... button
+-Select an image using the Import Image... button

 -Pan around image by clicking/dragging the image in the preview window